bbkane/homebrew-tap/README.md

 # homebrew-tap

-Ben's personal homebrew tap for custom formulas
+Ben's personal homebrew tap for custom formulas.
+Most of these are generated with [GoReleaser](https://goreleaser.com/).

 # Install